Papua conflict

-The Papua conflict (Konflik Papua) is an ongoing conflict in Western New Guinea between Indonesia and the Free Papua Movement (OPM), a pro-independence group in the region.
-Following the withdrawal of Dutch colonial rule from Netherlands New Guinea in 1962, the United Nations (UN) oversaw a short transitional period before Indonesia took full control in 1963.
+The Papua conflict (Konflik Papua) is an ongoing conflict in Western New Guinea between Indonesia and the Free Papua Movement (Organisasi Papua Merdeka, OPM), a pro-independence group in the region.

+Following the withdrawal of Dutch colonial rule from Dutch New Guinea in 1962, the United Nations (UN) oversaw a short transitional period before Indonesia took full control in 1963.
 Since then, Papuan fighters have launched a low-intensity armed resistance targeting the military and police, alongside acts of civil resistance and peaceful protests.
 Many Papuans seek full independence or unification with Papua New Guinea, raising the Morning Star flag in defiance of Indonesian repression.

 Widespread atrocities committed by Indonesian forces have led human rights groups to describe the situation as a genocide against the indigenous Papuan population.
 Reports of mass killings, forced displacement, and sexual violence are extensive and credible.
-According to a 2007 estimate by scholar De R. G. Crocombe, between 100,000 and 300,000 Papuans have been killed since Indonesia's occupation began.
-A 2004 report by Yale Law School argued that the scale and intent of Indonesia’s actions fall within the legal definition of genocide.
+According to a 2007 estimate by scholar De R. G. Crocombe, between 100,000 and 800,000 Papuans have been killed since Indonesia's occupation began.
+A 2004 report by Yale Law School argued that the scale and intent of Indonesia's actions fall within the legal definition of genocide.
 State violence has targeted women in particular.
 A 2013 and 2017 study by AJAR and the Papuan Women's Working Group found that 4 in 10 Papuan women reported suffering state abuse, while a 2019 follow-up found similar results.

 In 2022, the UN condemned what it described as "shocking abuses" committed by the Indonesian state, including the killing of children, disappearances, torture, and large-scale forced displacement.
 It called for "urgent and unrestricted humanitarian aid to the region."
 Human Rights Watch (HRW) has noted that the Papuan region functions as a de facto police state, where peaceful political expression and independence advocacy are met with imprisonment and violence.
 While some analysts argue that the conflict is aggravated by a lack of state presence in remote areas, the overwhelming trend points to systemic state violence and neglect.

 Indonesia continues to block foreign access to the Papuan region, citing so-called "safety and security concerns", though critics argue this is to suppress international scrutiny of its genocidal practices.
 Several international and regional actors have called for stronger intervention, including the deployment of a peacekeeping force.
-Despite global outcry, Indonesia has shown little willingness to address or acknowledge the scale of abuses, leaving Papuans with little hope other than continued resistance.